curl-projects/kiln/notes.md

             - Fetch API connection
             - Set up the routes on the API side
                 - Fetch goals for user
+- Authentication on the chrome extension
+    - Fetch google information and load into state

 **To Do**